Skip to content

 Thursday, June 19, 1867, the Belmont Stakes debuted at Jerome Park Racetrack in Fordham, NY.
-In a four-horse field, the only filly, Ruthless, won the inaugural event by a head over 2ndplace DeCourcey.
-She covered the 1 5/8 miles race in 3.05.00 for Francis Morris and earned $1,850 and an English riding saddle.
-Tanya (1905) and Rags to Riches (2007) also won the 4th oldest stakes race in North America, following Keeneland’s Phoenix Stakes (1831), the Queen’s Plate in Canada (1860), and Saratoga’s Travers (1864).
+In a four-horse field, the only filly, Ruthless, won the inaugural event by a head.
+She covered the 1 5/8 miles race in 3.05.00 for Francis Morris.
+She earned $1,850 and an English riding saddle.
+Fillies Tanya (1905) and Rags to Riches (2007) also won the 4th oldest stakes race in North America, following Keeneland’s Phoenix Stakes (1831), the Queen’s Plate in Canada (1860), and Saratoga’s Travers (1864).
+The Belmont Stakes originally ran clockwise until 1921.

 Saturday, June 19, 1880, the Sheepshead Bay Race Track opened for its 1st day of racing.
 President Leonard Jerome and William K. Vanderbilt built the racetrack in the New York City area after they created the Coney Island Jockey Club in 1879.
 Sheepshead Bay was probably the most prominent of the Brooklyn tracks and originated the Futurity and the Suburban.
 It also was unique in that it had the 1st turf course.
 When turf racing ended at Sheepshead Bay, it virtually stopped in America until Hialeah built one in the 1930s.